created: February 2, 2012, last updated: February 4, 2012

 In this case, the strict minimum one has to do to is to create a module under

-the `Perl::Achievements::Achievements::` namespace, and implement a `scan()`
+namespace, and implement a scan()

 method that calls 'unlock()' if the achievement should be awarded.
 And that's

 pretty much it.
-For example, a `WeekendWarrior` achievement could be
+For example, a WeekendWarrior

 implemented as